FrazierMark/FSND/projects/capstone/final/README.md

 ## Getting Started

 # Key Dependencies

+-[three.js](https://threejs.org/) is a cross-browser JavaScript library and API used to create and display animated 3D computer graphics in a web browser using WebGL.

 - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

 - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
 You'll primarily work in app.py and can reference models.py.